Jim Corrigan: Spectre

 When the Spectre was revived in Showcase #60, (January–February 1966), Jim Corrigan played an important part, as editor Julius Schwartz and writer Gardner Fox made significant use of the resurrection of Corrigan's body depicted back in More Fun Comics #75.
 While the Ghostly Guardian crossed from one mystical plane of existence to another fighting occult menaces, Corrigan, now a captain of Gateway City's police force, was fighting his own battles against a more mundane criminal element.
 However, Corrigan often got involved in the Spectre's conflicts.
-In that first story, another spirit, named Azmodus, took possession of a small-time criminal, and while the two astral beings engaged in cosmic combat, the two mortal men slugged it out.
+In that first story, another spirit, named Azmodus, possessed a small-time criminal, and while the two astral beings engaged in cosmic combat, the two mortal men slugged it out.

 In Showcase #64, September–October 1966, when the Spectre took possession of the body of a dying man, Ace Chance, to preserve its spark of life after his soul had departed, that spirit found the living but soulless Corrigan and entered him.
 With Chance's physical form hospitalized and on life-support, the Spectre found he could not re-enter Jim.
 Ace had no desire to give up this body and began romancing heiress Mona Marcy.
 After Chance was put back into his proper body, Corrigan wondered what he was going to do about Mona, who had no idea who she had really been dating.
-In fact, a year later the Spectre was awarded his own comic, and in #2 (January–February 1968), Jim asks his astral alter ego for a little privacy, as he has a date with Mona.
+In fact, a year later the Spectre received his own comic, and in #2 (January–February 1968), Jim asks his astral alter ego for a little privacy, as he has a date with Mona.

 While she was not mentioned again, things became more involved for Corrigan.
 This series established that prolonged separation from his corporeal body diminished the Spectre's energies, and more than once, Jim's will power could keep his spirit form from entering him.
 The latter instance found Corrigan pinned down by criminals he was after, and his demands for the Spectre's help resulted in the tired spirit acting harshly and hurting an innocent man in the vicinity.
-Shortly after this, the Spectre was chained to the Journal of Judgment and Corrigan made no more appearances in this era.
+Shortly after this, the Spectre was chained to the Journal of Judgment, and Corrigan made no more appearances in this era.